What to Do If Your Client Does Not Want to Sign A Model Release?

 Imagine this: you have been talking back and forth with your DREAM client, but then right before they book they ask to change your model release clause because they do not want you to publish any of the pictures due to privacy concerns...
 What do you do?
 Do they have to sign it?
 Can you still shoot?!

 Do not worry, you have a few different options regarding the model release, BUT overall, yes, the photoshoot can proceed.
-The purpose of a model release has nothing to do with the actual photoshoot instead, it is about HOW you can use the photos.
-If you have a signed photography contract, you can still shoot.
-A model release simply allows you, as the business owner, to use the photos for advertising purposes (e.g. your website, social media account, CRM system).
+The purpose of a model release has nothing to do with the actual photoshoot instead, it is about HOW you can use the photos/images.
+If you have a signed photography contract, you can still perform services.
+A model release simply allows you, as the business owner, to use the photos/images for advertising purposes (e.g. your website, social media account, CRM system).

 What Is a Model Release?

-A model release is either a singular clause in a contract or a separate legal document signed by a client that gives a business owner permission to use photographs for advertising purposes.
-A model release needs to be very specific about how and where the photos can be used.
-If a business owner uses the photos in a context outside the boundaries stated in the release then that business owner may run into legal issues with their client
+A model release is either a singular clause in a contract or a separate legal document signed by a client that gives a business owner permission to use images for advertising purposes.
+A model release needs to be very specific about how and where the images can be used.
+If a business owner uses the images in a context outside the boundaries stated in the release then that business owner may run into legal issues with their client

 Do You Need One to Shoot?